VIEKASH2001/RMI-INDUCTION-2019/README.md

 My field of specialization being Opencv, I did projects on the following:
 - Trajectory tracking under occluded environments.
 - object speed,distance calculation in realtime.
-- MS psint like application using opencv python
+- MS paint like application using opencv python

 I have also did tasks in the field of:
 - mechanics